mazqy/PyOsu/README.md

-# Osu!
-Clone in Python
+# PyOsu

-A rhythm game inspired by [osu!](https://osu.ppy.sh/), developed using Python and Pygame.
+A replica of [osu!](https://osu.ppy.sh/), developed using Python and Pygame-ce.
 This project loads and plays `.osu` beatmaps from your installed osu! directory.

 ## Features

-- Parse and watch `.osu` beatmaps.
+- Parse and play `.osu` beatmaps.
-- Some skins support.
+- Skins support.
-- Configurable settings via `.cfg` file.

 ## Requirements